microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_EXOAcceptedDomain/readme.md

 Credential

 - Required: Yes
-- Description: Credentials of an Office 365 Admin
+- Description: Credentials of a Microsoft 365 Admin

 Identity